Contact Us for a Free Consultation (818) 781-1570

 Federal Money Laundering Defense Lawyer

 Money laundering is a serious federal crime that often involves organized crime.
-If you have been indicted for money laundering, you are facing severe penalties including up to 20 years in a federal prison, huge fines, and seizure or forfeiture of your assets.
+If you have been indicted for money laundering, you face severe penalties, including up to 20 years in federal prison, huge fines, and the seizure or forfeiture of your assets.

 Description of Money Laundering

-There are different stages that people will use to conceal their unlawful money.
-First is the placement of the money, where the unlawful funds are discretely placed into a legitimate financial institution.
 Next, is the layering of the money, which is complex financial transactions that move the unlawful money around to disguise the source in an effort to make it hard to trace the source – such as making money transfers through offshore bank accounts.
 Finally, there is the integration of the money, which is withdrawing the laundered money from what now seems like a legal legitimate account.

 Money Laundering Statutes

-Under 18 U.S.C. § 1956, any person or business executive can commit money laundering if they intentionally and knowingly promote carrying on illegal activity – avoid paying taxes or transaction reporting requirements – or they conceal the nature, ownership, location, source – or commit a variety of different acts, including conducting, or attempting to conduct as a financial transaction involving money when they know it was earned from unlawful activity; Transport, transfer or transmit, (or attempts) any funds to or from foreign country; or conducts (or attempts) a financial transaction involving money represented to be proceeds of unlawful activity or property used to conduct unlawful activity.
+Under 18 U.S.C. § 1956, any person or business executive can commit money laundering if they intentionally and knowingly promote carrying on illegal activity – avoid paying taxes or transaction reporting requirements – or they conceal the nature, ownership, location, source – or commit a variety of different acts, including conducting, or attempting to conduct as a financial transaction involving money when they know it was earned from unlawful activity; Transport, transfer or transmit, (or attempts) any funds to or from a foreign country; or conducts (or attempts) a financial transaction involving money represented to be proceeds of unlawful activity or property used to conduct illegal activity.

 Money Laundering Connection to Other Crimes